 It is good they get smarter every day because they hold the world’s future in their small hands.
 It is good we have a place in their lives because they need our love and protection.

-National Children’s Day, recognized the second Sunday in June, is their special date on the calendar, and its observance has grown from austere roots into a celebration of every child.
+National Children’s Day, recognized the second Sunday in June, is their special date on the calendar and its observance has grown from austere roots into a celebration of every child.

 Let us imagine after the morning’s proceedings, the children joyously ran through the parks and enjoyed fine picnics with their families and friends.
-With everyone’s souls intact, it must have been a beautiful afternoon.
+With everyone’s soul intact, it must have been a beautiful afternoon.

-Countless advances have been made in improving children’s lives, and there are countless opportunities to do even more.
+Countless advances have been made in improving children’s lives and there are countless opportunities to do even more.
 The purity of their sweet smiles lights our way.
 The sound of their laughter beckons us to our responsibilities.

 We share this day with our children, wrap our love around their playful hearts and make quiet promises to always do our very best for them.
 The future they hold in their hands today will belong to their own children soon enough.